"Tell me what you forget, and I will tell you who you are"

 It is an ambition of mine to use the word ‘we’ more often, but without sounding pompous.

 I think that glimpsing into other people’s lives is one of the occupations of art.
-It is a type of recognition that also recognises the unseen.
+It is a type of recognition that also recognizes the unseen.

 I have not found a way of communicating that does not presuppose knowledge or destroy meaning.
 But I am ambitious.